beyzagursoy/eVisitor/README.md

 ## Features

 - Allows users to input their name and message.
-- Displays the user's name, message, and the date the message was written on the screen.
+- Displays the user's full name, message, and the date the message was written on the screen.

 ## Technologies Used